camunda/camunda-docs-manual/content/reference/dmn11/drg/index.md

 The id is the technical identifier of the DRG.
 It is set in the `id` attribute on the `definitions` element.

 Each DRG should have an unique id when it is [deployed] to the Camunda BPM platform.
-The engine use the id as the decision requirements definition key of the deployed `DecisionRequirementsDefinition`.
+The engine uses the id as the decision requirements definition key of the deployed `DecisionRequirementsDefinition`.

 ```xml